blockifywp/plugin/readme.txt

 2. Example of block extensions
 3. Example of text formats

+== Copyright ==

+This plugin, like WordPress, is licensed under the GPL.

+© Copyright 2022 BlockifyWP.

 == Changelog ==

+= 0.0.7 - July 19, 2022=
+* Add: Accordion bloc description
+* Update: Add blocks to config

 = 0.0.6 - July 19, 2022=
 * Add: Block descriptions